Best Known For

 Patrick Ewing is a retired Hall of Fame basketball player best known for winning Olympic gold medals in basketball in 1984 and 1992.

 Answer questions and see how you rank against other players.Play Now

-Although he sustained several injuries his first year in the league, he still managed to average 20 points, 9 rebounds, and 2 blocks per game.
+Although he sustained several injuries his first year in the league, Ewing still managed to average 20 points, nine rebounds and two blocks per game.
 His performance earned Ewing the NBA Rookie of the Year title, and credibility as one of the premier centers in the league.
 Ewing enjoyed a successful career with the Knicks for more than 15 years, playing against opponents such as Michael Jordan, Hakeem Olajuwon and Scottie Pippin.
 He was named an NBA All-Star 11 times, made it to the All-NBA First Team and Second Team, and was a member of the original "Dream Team" at the 1992 Olympic Games.

 © 2013 A+E Networks.
 All rights reserved.